Surgical Technology Re-Admission Transfer Policy

 Students who are unsuccessful in the first semester of the program are eligible for readmission.

-Students who are unsuccessful after successfully passing the first semester of the program will choose one of the following options for reentry:
+Students who are unsuccessful after successfully passing the first semester of the program will choose one of the following options for program re-entry:

 Option 1 (recommended)

-• Start the next academic year as a first-year student.
+• Start the next academic year as a first-year student and repeat SUR courses.

-• Take all clinical courses, starting with SUR-123, in a continuous sequence (without interruption) regardless of prior completion status.
+• Take all clinical courses, starting with SUR 123, in continuous sequence (uninterrupted) regardless of prior completion status to ensure case log currency and validity.

-• Take/re-take SUR-137 to be eligible to sit for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) credentialing exam.
+• Take/retake SUR 137 to be eligible to sit for the National Board of Surgical Technology and Surgical Assisting (NBSTTSA) credentialing exam.

 Option 2 is only available to students who meet the following criteria:

-• *Previously completed didactic surgical technology courses must have been passed with a grade of B (or better) within the 2 years prior to the semester that readmission would start.
+• Previously completed didactic surgical technology courses with a grade of “B” or better within two years prior to the semester of readmission.

 The ability to transfer is dependent upon available space within the program which is directly related to whether or not the subsequent class has already been accepted.
 Incoming cohorts or classes are accepted each spring.

-Applicants for transfer will be allowed one attempt per year to apply, schedule, perform, and pass the laboratory identification exam and clinical practicum prior to spring one clinical entry, provided they are within two years of completing their last surgical technology course.
+Applicants for transfer will be allowed one attempt per year to apply, schedule, perform, and pass the clinical practicum prior to spring one clinical entry, provided they are within two years of completing their last surgical technology course.

 Applicants for transfer must have their transcripts sent to the Admissions Office and have all of their courses evaluated the semester prior to the semester they are attempting to transfer in.
 Students should schedule an appointment with the Surgical Technology Department Chair after the admissions office has evaluated their transcripts.
 The chair will meet with the student and explain the program transfer requirements to the prospective student.